sudoforge/bagger/README.md

 ##Features
 - Utilizes the `zip` command; does not require anything else
-- Automatically ignores files and folders listed in a `baggerignore` file in the target directory, if it exists -- similar to the way a `.gitignore` file works.
+- Automatically ignores files and folders listed in a `.baggerignore` file in the target directory, if it exists -- similar to the way a `.gitignore` file works.
 This allows you to easily and consistently control which files are ignored.

 ##Installation
 This method doesn't clone the repository, which means less clutter for you.
 Assuming you keep your local bash scripts in `/usr/local/bin`, run the commands: